astraio/api-docs/README.md

 ### `bucket`

 The `bucket` endpoint lets you maintain buckets.
-Remember that deleting buckets also deletes their contents.
+Note that deleting buckets deletes their contents.

 #### Scheme